Best Mint Alternatives

 Rounding out this list is the app that’s called Wallet from BudgetBakers.

 It has a colorful yet simple interface.
-According to Wallet, the app can sync with over 3,500 banks worldwide.
-However, if your bank isn’t supported, there is manual expense tracking, too.
+According to Wallet, the app can sync with over 15,000 banks worldwide.
+This is a premium feature, however.
+In the free version, you’re required to manually enter transactions for expense tracking.

 This app is seriously feature-packed.
 You can export your budgets to an Excel file, share your expenses, and generate budget reports to help break it all down, making this a great app.